bendrucker/observ-readable/readme.md

 ##### observable

 *Required*
-Type: `function`
+Type: `function` / `any`

 An observable to wrap.
+You can also pass in a normal value and a new observable will be created.

 ## License